iamnotnato/alx-low_level_programming/0x01-variables_if_else_while/README.md

     * Required : A program that prints all possible combinations of two two-digit numbers.
     * Expected Results : The combinations of numbers should be printed in ascending order.

-> 💡*Fun Fact : Quote by Marc Andreessen: “Software is eating the World”*
+> 💬 *Quote : Quote by Marc Andreessen: “Software is eating the World”*